manjaro/pacman-mirrors/docs/index.md

 * **--sync** and **--no-mirrorlist**
 * **--country** and **--geoip**

 Others can be used together but they have precedence.
 If the fasttrack arg is used with interactive, country or geoip the fasttrack arg will have precendence and the others are ignored.
-Some arguments requires other argument to have effect for example, this command will ignore --default argument
+Some arguments requires other argument to have effect for example,this command will ignore --default argument

     WRONG pacman-mirrors -b unstable --default